ThriveADRIAN/public/book-of-beliefs.md

 * We will die.
 * Frequently remembering we will die increases the quality of our life.
-* We don't have a purpose given to us, but it's okay if we make one up.
-* My self-declared purpose is to enjoy quality time \(with myself, with others, and with my interests\) by discovering and removing obstacles that hinder quality time.
-* Life is already lost.
-The only honest way to approach it is from a perspective of gratitude.
+* We are constantly in a cycle of birth, death, and rebirth that can be embraced to better equip us for the next cycle of rebirth.
+* All things are made up of energy/waves and just like energy is never created or destroyed.
+Energy/waves are rather transformed...
+And so it is with life.
+* We all have a purpose to transform into higher wavelengths of energy until we become light and then transform into darkness.
+It is through darkness that light is born.  \(i.e. Phi Alpha\)
+* My self-declared purpose as a human is to strive for a life of virtue/excellence through the realization of the highest version of myself moment to moment.
+* The universe conspires to help you to achieve all things you desire in your lifetime and gratitude serves as the greatest mindset to assist the universe in this mission.
 * Souls don't exist as separate from the physical body.
-* The gods of organized religion don't exist.
+* The universe, love, and God\(s\) are one in the same and organized religions have merely named their vantage point of this source of energy.
-* Intention can't create reality \(it just primes our perception of it, and makes us more likely to notice opportunities\).
+* Intention can create reality \(it is our way to communicate to the Universe that which we desire, and makes us more likely to notice opportunities\).
-* Astrology is \(fun\) entertainment, like the Myers Briggs test.
-* Science can't explain everything, it can only prove things wrong.
+* Science can't explain everything, it can only prove things wrong as we attempt to explain what is true.
 * There is no heaven or hell.
+There is only the oscillation between light and dark.  \(We have named the period between these polar states of energy as "Time"\)
 * We have no cosmic significance.
 Other than that the cosmos is significant and we are part of it.
+* There is Love and the Absence of Love.
+They are constantly in existence and just like energy their is an oscillation between them.
+The mean average is what we call "Life".
+The extreme poles are what most refer to as "Heaven" and "Hell".

 #### 2D Perceptions: Explanatory